thisisharrison/restaurant-app/README.md

-# Project 3
+# Project 3 - Django Restaurant App

-Web Programming with Python and JavaScript
+CS50 Web Programming with Python and JavaScript

 Menu:
 Using Import CSV, I created the menu on CSV file and wrote it into the database.